No products in the cart.

 We are teaching African teachers, farmers and children permaculture techniques – not just in the classroom, but in the field.
 They learn how to work with the land to design and build sustainable food systems, and how to teach others to do the same.

-The impact of this program is amplified by directing the training on teachers who then educate students, and local farmers on Permaculture.
+The impact of this program is amplified by directing the training on teachers and orphanage directors, who then educate students and local farmers on Permaculture.

-Our second project is equally gratifying as it has made of of our very own Lift the Children orphanages not only self-feeding, but self-funding.
-After visiting every Lift the Children orphanage to assess suitabilility for permaculture installations, Aaron Elton identified 5 ideal sites and selected Gathaithi orphanage to be the first.
-The project is now complete,m with pond systems, vegetable gardens, animal systems, fa food forest, classroom, a guesthouse, and more.
-Six months in the Gathaithi is now preparing for a bumper harvest. this pioneering project not only teaches the orphans practical skills and helps them become self-sufficient, but also serves as a model for neighbouring farmers and orphanage to do the same.
+A success story is the permaculture installation at the Gathaithi Children’s Home in Nairobi, Kenya.
+This was our second permaculture project and has made Gathaithi Children’s Home not only self-feeding, but self-funding.
+The installation includes pond systems, vegetable gardens, animal systems, a food forest, classroom, a guesthouse, and more.
+This pioneering project not only teaches children practical skills and helps them become self-sufficient, but also serves as a model for neighbouring farmers and orphanages to do the same.

-Over time, thes projects iwll help to provide mass poverty reduction through educatio.
-Our goal is to educate over 2 million people within the next five years.
+Over time, these projects will help to provide mass poverty reduction through education.